aivanovski/gnome-dpi-switcher/README.md

 # gnome-dpi-switcher
 DPI Switcher provides easy way to change scale factors in GNOME Shell.
-This extension if useful for multi-monitor setups with different DPI.
+This extension is useful for multi-monitor setups with different DPI.

 ## Installation
 Just run install.sh from project directory, it will compile schemas and copy sources to gnome extensions directory.